 Transwestern has a significant interest in the operation of the SoCalGas receipt point allocation system, due to Transwestern’s status as a significant upstream provider of natural gas deliveries into the SoCalGas system.
 Actions taken by SoCalGas directly affect Transwestern’s own operations and the arrangements it has with its shippers.
 Transwestern therefore wishes to note that the system implemented by SoCalGas on November 1 has a certain flaw that needs to be corrected.

-In instances where SoCalGas happens to issue an Operational Flow Order (“OFO”) during the Intraday 2 cycle, it can cause Transwestern to have Shipper imbalances because it does not afford Transwestern an opportunity to pass along these reductions to our upstream parties.
-When an OFO is issued in the Intraday 2 Cycle, an allocation is passed to Transwestern through the confirmation process with SoCalGas.
-Due to the timing of these OFO’s, Transwestern is unable to confirm such reductions with Transwestern's upstream parties.
+In instances where SoCalGas happens to issue an Operational Flow Order (“OFO”) during the Intraday 2 cycle, an allocation is passed to Transwestern through the confirmation process with SoCalGas.
+Due to the timing of these OFO’s, Transwestern is not afforded an opportunity to confirm such reductions with Transwestern's upstream parties.

 This causes problematical results, because shippers delivering gas into the Transwestern system for ultimate redelivery to SoCalGas require timely information from Transwestern in order that they may have their deliveries properly match the available capacity on both the Transwestern and SoCalGas systems.
 Transwestern is engaged in discussions with SoCalGas with regard to this issue and hopes that such discussions will prove to be fruitful.
 However, Transwestern wishes to call this issue to the attention of the Energy Division so that it may assist in finding a resolution to this matter which is amenable to both parties and in the best interests of all shippers on both the SoCalGas and Transwestern systems.